chihoang811/chihoang811/PageRank_based_Link_analysis_on_Books/README.md

     - **Book_rating_Similarity_checked.ipynb**
         Extends the previous approach by applying Jaccard similarity to detect and merge duplicated or highly similar book titles.

+    - For proper visualization of hyperlinks and figure references, **please download the PDF file** and view it locally.

 ### Authors